innovative-media/laravel/readme.md

 ~~~

-In orer to use this method, you must first make sure your global composer config includes the following:
+In order to use this method, you must first make sure your global composer config includes the following:

 ~~~
     ...